 Float Your Boat: There are also eight municipal boat launches conveniently located around The County’s most popular bodies of water.
 Sites include Big Island, East Lake, Northport, Prinyer’s Cove, Rossmore, Weller’s Bay, and Wellington Beach.

 Non-motorized watercraft have launching options, too.
-Many are located in conservation parks, including H.J .McFarland, Little Bluff, Massassauga Point and Milford Mill Pond.
-For a small fee, non-motorized boat owners can also park-and-launch their watercraft onto the Black River from Cabin Fever Kayak.
+Many are located in conservation parks, including Massassauga Point, where parking is $5 for the day.
+Or municipal boat launches, such as H.J.
+McFarland or Glendon Green, where parking is $10.
+For a fee, non-motorized watercraft can also be launched onto the Black River from Cabin Fever Kayak.

 Ahoy Sailors: Sail into Prince Edward Yacht Club and dock awhile.
 Located on picturesque Picton Harbour, downtown Picton’s restaurants, shops and art galleries are within easy strolling distance.
 Guests from other sailing clubs enjoy reciprocal docking privileges.

 Kid-perfect: Sand-and-surfed out, but the water-babies are still clamouring for a good soaking?
 Try the nautical-themed Picton Splash Pad, located at the Picton Fairgrounds, adjacent to the glorious Crystal Palace.
-You can even picnic there, with bring-your-own grub, or grab takeout from Big Mama’s Canteen (on site) or across the street at Angry Birds, PEC’s answer to Swiss-Chalet-St. Hubert.
+Please note COVID protocols in advance of your visit.
+You can also picnic there, with bring-your-own grub, or grab takeout from across the street at Angry Birds, PEC’s answer to Swiss-Chalet-St. Hubert.